MSPCA-Angell Headquarters

 Dolphins and porpoises in Massachusetts and elsewhere are confronted with a number of human-caused and natural threats and stressors, with the main threat being entanglement in commercial fishing gear.
 Research suggests that more than 300,000 whales and dolphins are killed each year as a result of entanglement in fishing gear and even more in fishing debris; however, this likely severely underestimates the true losses, as most entanglements are not observed or recorded.
 Marine mammals including dolphins and porpoises can become entangled or caught in driftnets, gillnets, seines, trawls, trap pots, and longlines.
 Entanglement can result in a prolonged and painful death when marine animals cannot reach the ocean’s surface to breathe, suffer cuts and infections to their skin when fishing ropes lacerate their skin, or slowly starve to death if they cannot feed because they are towing heavy fishing gear.

 Other threats to dolphins include encounters with rod-and-reel gear, vessel collisions, habitat destruction and degradation, extreme weather events and changes in climate, underwater noise pollution, chemical spills and biotoxins, and hunting by humans.
 Dolphins and porpoises are hunted both legally and illegally throughout the world, and it has been estimated that more than 100,000 small whales, dolphins, and porpoises are intentionally killed each year.
 The most well-known of these—documented in the 2009 Academy Award-winning film The Cove—is the annual “drive” hunt which occurs each year from September through March in Taiji, Japan.
 During the 2021-2022 Taiji hunting season, an estimated 498 dolphins were slaughtered and 65 were captured to be sold to aquariums and amusement parks.
+However, the most recent hunting season that ended Feb 29, 2024, resulted in an estimated total of 415 dolphins slaughtered or captured.
+This decline could be due to increased awareness of the cruelty of dolphin captivity and partially due to increased understanding of the dangers of mercury poisoning.

 How is Massachusetts Helping?